kyilwinhan/autonomous_waitress_robot/README.md

 ## 7. Tests and Results
 ### 7.1 Simulated Robot

-The simulated robot in Gazebo work well without fatal errors, in generating map and navigation in the workspce.
+The simulated robot in Gazebo work well without any error, in generating map and navigation in the workspce.

 Starting robot in Gazebo without and with the Laser scan rays.
 ![Gazebo](assets/images/img_2_gazebo.png)